• English

 The Bahareya Oasis Today

 The Bahareya Oasis is home to more than thirty thousand people who primarily live in the four main towns of the oasis: Bawiti (the capital and the center point of the Bahareya Oasis), Al Qaser (the ancient village in the Bahareya Oasis), Mandisha, and Zabw.
 The area between Bawiti and Al Qaser contains several mountains with many ancient necropolises like the Abis Necropolis of Qarat Feragi and the Necropolis of Qarat Subi.
+The Bahareya Oasis features many hot springs, like Ain Bishmu, which dates back to Roman times, Bir Al Nebaga, located in Bawiti, and Bir Matar, located further to the North.

 The Valley of the Golden Mummies

-The valley of the golden mummies in the Bahareya Oasis is one of the unique necropolises in all of Egypt.
+The valley of the golden mummies in the Bahareya Oasis is one of Egypt's unique necropolises.

 The temple and chapels of Ain El Muftella